Harrowhark Playthrough, Reviews, Skyrim

 You do eventually actually find and fight the ghost–as well as the dead body of who the ghost must have been.
 Who, you discover, is an old man who’d committed suicide and left a nearby suicide note that clues you in that yes, this was Cassia’s brother.

 Clearly, Altrius fell into a time loop trying to prevent catastrophe from striking this place, and he did it long enough to become actually old, until he finally took his life in despair.
-Yet, as you play out the adventure, you eventually learn that your own time is only about seven years before the time frame of the plot.
+Yet, as you play out the adventure, you eventually learn that your own time is only about seven years after the time frame of the plot.
 There are NPCs to talk to who are very clearly aware of High King Torygg, and the conflict between the Imperials and the Stormcloaks.
 So the time jump is not all that large, really.

 So you have to assume here that Altrius aged because subjective time for him in the loop was a lot longer.